tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

 tags: optimal_interpolation quality_control
 ---

+MET-Norway constructs a gridded analysis every hour based on an NWP background and all observations we can get a hold on.
+This includes conventional weather stations, but also an emerging source of observations: citizen weather stations.
+Specifically, we use observations from [Netatmo](https://netatmo.com)'s network of weather stations.

+To help create gridded analyses, MET-Norway has built two software packages: titanlib and gridpp.
+Titanlib is a quality control package that can flag suspicious observations and gridpp is a post-processing package that can, among other things, assimilate observations into a gridded background field from NWP models.
 This tutorial shows how to integrate observations with an NWP background field using python.

 # Set up
 First install [titanlib](https://github.com/metno/titanlib) and [gridpp](https://github.com/metno/gridpp):